ymdatta/DollarBot/README.md

 ---

-Thank you for using DollarBot!
+Thank you for using MoneyManager!
 Follow this page to stay updated on new features and improvements.